 Welcome to Primitive Pursuits- Arnot Forest Camp!
-After a few years hiatus we are thrilled to offer our overnight camp programs again!
+We are thrilled to offer our overnight camp programs again this summer!
 We're honored and grateful that you've chosen us to be your child's home away from home this summer.
 To best serve your family and to answer the most frequently asked questions, we've consolidated all the information parents/guardians need into one helpful guide.
 Please take a few minutes to read through the entire guide and call us at our office with any additional questions.